Azure-Samples/azuresandbox/terraform-azurerm-vwan/README.md

 ## Smoke testing

-This smoke testing is designed to be performed from a [Windows 10 with WSL](../README.md#windows-10-with-wsl) client environment using a user (point-to-site) VPN connection to the Azure Virtual WAN Hub.
+This smoke testing is designed to be performed from a [Windows Subsystem for Linux](../README.md#windows-subsystem-for-linux) client environment using a user (point-to-site) VPN connection to the Azure Virtual WAN Hub.
 Upon completion you will have tested connectivity using a variety of ports and protocols to Azure resources using private endpoints.

 * [Install and configure VPN client](#install-and-configure-vpn-client)
 * [Test user (point-to-site) VPN connectivity](#test-user-point-to-site-vpn-connectivity)